Could you have a concussion and not know it?

 • Loss of consciousness

-• Headache, nausea or vomiting that does not go away
+• Headache, nausea, or vomiting that does not go away

 Concussion myths

 It’s commonly said that you should never fall asleep after a concussion or you’re likely to slip into a coma or die.
-That myth probably stems from misunderstanding the lucid interval, where someone with brain bleeding wakes up from unconsciousness and seems fine, but they soon slip into a coma.
-Instead of keeping someone who has had a concussion awake, let the person sleep but wake them up every few hours to make sure they wake up easily and their condition isn’t getting worse.
+That myth probably stems from misunderstanding what’s known as the “lucid interval.”
+This is a temporary period during which someone with brain bleeding wakes up from unconsciousness and seems fine, but then soon slips into a coma.

 Treatment for concussions

-Symptoms of mild TBIs should go away on their own.
-But Scherr says there’s no standard length of time for symptoms to stick around.
 “It could be days to weeks to months,” he says.
 “It depends on how severe the injury is and how your body reacts.”

 The most important thing you can do after a concussion is rest.
 Rest helps the brain heal.
 Other recovery tips include: